 Far from Tam Ky, Quang Nam about 7 km, Phu Ninh Lake is loved by the locals and called “Blue gem”.
 In the sweltering weather, blazing sun of Central region, Phu Ninh Lake appears with the wide space with the blue color, diverse flora species, beautiful mountains, more magnificent oasis amongst the immense waves.

 Phu Ninh Lake is surrounded by green forests, mountains, poetic streams along with the same green color stretching to infinity.
 Coming to Phu Ninh Lake, you will feel the wild beauty, coolness, unique natural scenery, which are is not inferior to any famous tourist destinations in Vietnam.
 Even a lot of backpackers prefer calling this place with the name “Maldives Paradise” of Quang Nam.
-With Hanoi travel agency, we will bring you once-in-a-lifetime wonderful experiences.
-We always accompany with you in all trips.
+Organized by Ultimate Hanoi Adventures, this local operator offer local experiences with the getaway to non-touristy place like Phu Ninh lake.
+You guys will get to enjoy the peaceful and get the joy of your travel.

 Phu Ninh lake has about 30 large and small islets